xaop/rails3-jquery-autocomplete/README.markdown

 This will update the field with id *#some_element with the id of the selected object.
 The value for this option can be any jQuery selector.

+### Submit on select

+Sometimes you may want your form to be submited as soon as you select an element in the autocomplete item list.
+You just have to set the ':submit_on_select' option to true:

+    f.autocomplete_field :brand_name, autocomplete_brand_name_products_path, :submit_on_select => true

 ## Formtastic

 If you are using [Formtastic](http://github.com/justinfrench/formtastic), you automatically get the *autocompleted_input* helper on *semantic_form_for*: